kubek93/programming-cheatsheet/README.md

 This repo contains useful tips which are sometimes needed during programming.

 # Table of Contents
+- General Programmimng
+  - What are the different kinds of cases?
 - Mac OS
   - Find and kill process
 - Firebase